-This post originally appeared in the February 13, 2020 issue with the email subject line "Can AI write as well as a human?" and an essay that examines the proficiency of computer-generated content.
+This review of Writer, known as Qordoba until mid-2020, originally appeared in the February 13, 2020 issue with the email subject line "Can AI write as well as a human?" and an essay that examines the proficiency of computer-generated content.
+This review was revised to reflect the new brand name.

 Some people care deeply about rules and are more cautious about proper grammar than others.
 Others create style rules — capitalize this, not that — but have a hard time consistently following them.
 If you have written for multiple publications or brands, you know that style can vary wildly.
 Best practices regarding inclusivity, plain language, and user experience are rapidly evolving.